Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 Should I increase fiber quickly?

-No. It is usually better to increase fiber gradually.
-Adding too much fiber too fast may cause bloating, gas, or discomfort.
+No. It is usually better to increase fiber gradually over days or weeks.
+Adding too much too quickly may cause bloating, gas, or discomfort.

 My Recommended Fiber Option: LiveGood Organic Fiber